maxdumas/embedding-atlas/packages/docs/table.md

 ## API

-The Table component accepts a number of requiremed and optional properties.
+The Table component accepts a number of required and optional properties.

 <!-- @doc(ts): TableProps -->